iterative/dvc.org/content/blog/2020-05-14-may-20-dvc-heartbeat.md

 date: 2020-05-14
 description: |
   Catch up on new DVC releases, talks, and projects in our community.
-  This month, learn about new features in the momentous DVC 1.0 release, virtual ways to get involved, and more from the intersection of data science and software engineering.
+  This month, learn about new features in the DVC 1.0 release, ways to get involved, and more from the intersection of data science and software engineering.

 descriptionLong: |
   Every month we share news, findings, interesting reads, community takeaways,